weesvisje/docs/docs/main/faq.md

 ## __Wi-Fi__

-### Can Android and iOS devices sync with each other over P2P WiFi using Ditto?
+### Can Android and iOS devices sync with each other over WiFi Direct using Ditto?
 No. Android Wi-Fi Direct is, at least for now, only capable of syncing with other Android devices.
 Apple devices running iOS and macOS are capable of syncing over Apple Wireless Direct.
 These two transports are not compatible with each other. *However, other transports like Bluetooth Low Energy and Access Points will be able to sync with each other just fine.*